sdgresearch/NebulaStockModel/README.md

 2. ONS ONSUD UPRN to Postcode Mapping (2022)
 3. Global Averages for building floor count (derivation script is provided)
 4. Census 2021 Statistics files (downloaded in April 2024)
-5. Mapping from Postocdes to Output areas and regions (Census 2021)
+5. Mapping from Postcodes to Output areas and regions (Census 2021)
 6. Mapping from output areas 2011 to Output Areas 2021 (used for Rural/Urban 2011 classification)
 7. Postcode areas: these were derived from ONS postcode shapefiles using the script generate_pc_area.py.
 You can replace with own.
 8. Climate data: Monthly temperature data from HAD-UK, Downloaded from CEDA, (2022)